 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Foetal tooth.
-Coloured light micrograph (LM) of a section through of an unerupted foetal tooth.
+Coloured light micrograph showing an unerupted foetal tooth.
 The first set of teeth begin to develop around six weeks after conception.
 The permanent teeth begin to develop around a month after this.
-The foetal tooth is capped with a layer of enamel (yellow), with a layer of dentine (purple) beneath this.
-The larg pale region below these is the pulp.
-A layer of ameloblasts (red) forming the enamel, and odontoblasts (brown) forming the dentine, are present.
-Magnification: x 60 when printed 10cm tall.
+The foetal tooth is capped with a layer of enamel (red), with a layer of dentine (pink) beneath this.
+The pale region below these is the pulp.
+A layer of tissue above the enamel (purple, top) is made up of epithelial cells.
+Magnification: x160 when printed 10cm tall.

 Model release not required.
 Property release not required.